Ade-Ogunbiyi/Supermarket-Sales-Predictive-Analysis/README.md

 ## Tools
 - Excel - Utilized for initial data investigation to gain a comprehensive overview of the dataset.
-- Jupyterlab (Python) - Employed for exploration, data cleaning, visualization, model development, and evaluation.
+- Jupyterlab (Python) -  Python serves as the primary programming language for data analysis and machine learning.
+JupyterLab offers an interactive development environment for creating and sharing documents integrating live code, equations, visualizations, and text.
+- Python Libraries - Pandas and numpy furnish essential data structures and operations for numerical and tabular data manipulation.
+Matplotlib provides data visualization capabilities, crafting diverse plots and charts. sklearn, meanwhile, assists in data modeling.
 - Chatgpt - Leveraged for clarifying concepts, generating explanations, and gaining additional insights into the data.

 ## Data Preprocessing